-B2.
-Enrollment by Racial/Ethnic Category.
+B2 Enrollment by Racial/Ethnic Category.

-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2017.
-Include international students only in the category "Nonresident aliens."
-Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
-Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2020.

+- Include international students only in the category "Nonresident aliens." - Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. кероп аз your institution reports to IPEDS: persons who are Hispanic should be reported only on the - keport as your institution reports to IPEDS: persons who are hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races "